stawuah/rapyd-ts-sdk/README.md

 ## Features

 ✨ What makes this SDK special:

-Here’s your list with updated emojis:

 🚀 Lightweight & Efficient – Optimized for performance with minimal dependencies.
 📌 TypeScript-Powered – Enjoy strong typing, autocompletion, and better developer experience.